Domestic Pets of Shoguns of Japan

 Falconry, known as takagari, which includes the keeping and training of hawks, was indeed a noble pastime in Tokugawa Japan

-Some shoguns' eccentricity was heightened by their preference for unusual animals rather than dogs and cats.
-Tokugawa Tsunayoshi is well-known for his animal welfare policies, but he also owned a collection of exotic animals including as monkeys, deer, and even a tiger.
+Some shoguns' eccentricity was heightened by their preference for unusual animals such as monkeys, deer, and even a tiger, rather than dogs and cats.
+Although Tokugawa Tsunayoshi is well-known mainly for his animal welfare policies, he also owned a collection of exotic animals such as monkeys, deer, and even a tiger.

 Tokugawa Iemitsu, the third shogun, was known for his fondness for horses, particularly his prized stallion Kurokage.
-Iemitsu used a Kurokage, which was renowned for its speed and strength, to travel throughout the country and reach his destinations much quicker.
-Tokugawa Yoshimune, the Tokugawa dynasty's ninth shogun, had specific preferences.
-He built exquisite ponds for koi carp in his palace gardens, where he discovered the ideal spot to reflect and relax.
+Iemitsu utilized Kurokage, a horse renowned for its speed and stamina, to travel across the country swiftly and reach his destinations much quicker.
+Tokugawa Yoshimune, the ninth shogun of the Tokugawa dynasty, had distinct preferences.
+He built exquisite ponds for koi carp in his palace gardens, where he found the ideal spot to reflect and relax.

 The picturesque castles of shogunal Japan were filled with domestic pets and exotic animals